cds-snc/gcds-docs/src/en/components/stepper/use-case.md

   thumbnail: /images/en/components/preview/preview-stepper.svg
   alt: Stepper component shows steps, Step 1 of 4 below there is grey box representing the title of the page.
   state: published
-translationKey: "stepper"
+translationKey: 'stepper'
 tags: ['stepperEN', 'usage']
 permalink: /en/components/stepper/
-date: "git Last Modified"
+date: 'git Last Modified'
 ---

 Take a look at what problems steppers solve to see if they fit the problem you're solving for.